A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 \subsection{Structural models}

 A way to formalize the setup from the introduction is via \emph{structural models} of the form

-where $Y:\Omega \to \mathbb{R}$ is the observed outcome of interest and $X:\Omega\to \mathbb{R}^d$ is the observed treatment variable, that is, the variable in the system whose effect on the outcome we want to isolate. $U:\Omega\to \mathcal{U}$ accounts for all other unobserved influences in the system, in particular the \emph{treatment heterogeneity}: different values of $U$ introduce different causal mechanisms between $X$ and $Y$. $\mathcal{U}$ can potentially be infinite dimensional All variables are defined on a common probability space $(\Omega, \mathcal{A}, P)$.
-In many classical causal inference settings $X$ is a univariate binary variable taking values in $\{0,1\}$, indicating the treatment status, but it can of course be more general.
+where $Y:\Omega \to \mathbb{R}$ is the observed outcome of interest and $X:\Omega\to \mathbb{R}^d$ is the observed treatment variable, that is, the variable in the system whose effect on the outcome we want to isolate. $U:\Omega\to \mathcal{U}$ accounts for all other unobserved influences in the system, in particular the \emph{treatment heterogeneity}: different values of $U$ introduce different causal mechanisms between $X$ and $Y$. $\mathcal{U}$ can potentially be infinite dimensional.
+All variables are defined on a common probability space $(\Omega, \mathcal{A}, P)$.
+In many classical causal inference settings $X$ is a univariate binary variable taking values in $\{0,1\}$, indicating the treatment status, but it can be more general.
 The unobserved parts in this model are the variable $U$ and the causal mechanism $g(X,U)$.

 The generality in the assumption of the causal mechanism serves to not introduce additional structural assumptions into the model besides a postulated relationship between the variables $Y$, $X$, as part of the larger system. $U$ captures all the unobservable factors in the system that affect the outcome $Y$ and potentially the treatment $X$.
 This means that $U$ and $X$ are \emph{not} assumed to be independent, as would be the case in a randomized controlled trial.
-This captures the fundamental problem of causal inference in this setting, as $X$ is now itself affected by a change in $Y$ through a back door path via $U$, depicted as a directed acyclic graph (DAG) \citep{pearl2009causality} in Figure \ref{fig:DAG_structure}.
+This captures the fundamental problem of causal inference in this setting, as the dependence between $X$ and $U$ opens a back-door path \citep{pearl2009causality} that confounds the identification of the causal effect $X\to Y$ in Figure \ref{fig:DAG_structure}.